 - We are installing a sewage facility which will initially serve 50,000 people, which will rise to 100,000.

 - We are drilling wells and installing water points, toilets and showers.
-To help local communities cope with water shortages, we are providing an average of 300,000 liters of chlorinated water daily in the Teknaf area.
+To help local communities cope with water shortages, we are providing around 385,000 liters of chlorinated water daily in the Teknaf area.

 - We’re helping people stay healthy and hygienic by distributing soap and other essentials, and working with community-based volunteers to emphasize the importance of clean water and good hygiene.